The Impact of Coreset Selection on Spurious Correlations and Group Robustness

 We begin with a quick preview of some of our results to demonstrate these potential concerns.
-Here we consider the Waterbirds~\cite{sagawa2019distributionally} dataset, where labels (waterbirds vs landbirds) co-occur with the backgrounds (land, water), forming four distinct groups.
+Here we consider the Waterbirds~\cite{sagawa2019distributionally} dataset, where labels (waterbirds vs landbirds) co-occur with the backgrounds (land or water), forming four distinct \textit{subgroups}.
 In the training set, $95\%$ of the waterbirds appear on water backgrounds, and $95\%$ of landbirds appear on land backgrounds, making the backgrounds a spurious feature.
-This spurious association can lead the model to predict the backgrounds rather than the birds, incurring disproportionately higher errors for waterbirds on land, and landbirds on water~\cite{geirhos2020shortcut, scimecashortcut}.
-In Figure~\ref{fig:fig2} \textit{Left}, we evaluate a classifier trained on small random subsets of the dataset.
-Uniform random sampling (or random coreset selection) is considered a strong coreset baseline~\cite{zhengcoverage, guo2022deepcore}.
-We consider both average accuracy on the full dataset as well as \textbf{worst-group accuracy} (the lowest accuracy among the four subgroups~\cite{sagawa2019distributionally}) to evaluate the group-robustness of the classifier.
+This association can lead the model to predict based on the background rather than on the bird, incurring disproportionately high errors for waterbirds on land, and landbirds on water~\cite{geirhos2020shortcut, scimecashortcut}.

+In Figure~\ref{fig:fig2} \textit{Left}, we demonstrate this disproportionate effect as the size of the coreset changes.
+We compare the \textbf{worst-group accuracy} (the lowest accuracy among the four subgroups~\cite{sagawa2019distributionally}) and the average test accuracy of a model trained on coresets of different selection ratios.
+The coresets are selected using uniform random sampling (or random coreset selection), which is considered a strong baseline~\cite{zhengcoverage, guo2022deepcore}.
 Although classifiers continue to achieve high average accuracy with very small coresets, their robustness as measured by worst-group accuracy declines substantially.
+Hence, we highlight the importance of understanding how different coreset sizes impact the group robustness of resulting models.

-Most coreset selection methods first assign a score for each sample to characterize a notion of difficulty.
-They subsequently select a coreset by prioritizing a part of this score distribution as defined by a selection policy.
-In Figure \ref{fig:fig2} \textit{Right} we plot the distribution of average and worst-group accuracies for models trained on 10\% coresets selected using different combinations of sample characterization scores~\cite{paul2021deep,toneva2018empirical, colemanselection, sorscher2022beyond, xia2022moderate} and selection policies~\cite{zhengcoverage,xia2022moderate,sorscher2022beyond}.
+In Figure \ref{fig:fig2} \textit{Right} we conside more complex coreset selection methods and plot the distribution of average and worst-group accuracies for models trained on 10\% coresets.
+Each point corresponds to the combination of one sample characterization score~\cite{paul2021deep,toneva2018empirical, colemanselection, sorscher2022beyond, xia2022moderate} and a selection policy~\cite{zhengcoverage,xia2022moderate,sorscher2022beyond}.
 We show that different coresets with comparable downstream average accuracies can result in drastically different levels of group-robustness.
-Hence, we emphasize the crucial need for a deeper evaluation to understand how coreset selection impacts model robustness and how to select coresets in the presence of spurious correlations.
+Hence, we emphasize the crucial need for a deeper evaluation to understand how different strategies for coreset selection impact model robustness and how to select coresets in the presence of spurious correlations.